White supremacist is guilty in Charlottesville parking garage beating of black man

 [Black man beaten in Charlottesville found not guilty of assaulting white supremacist]

 Nevertheless, much of Goodwin’s trial centered on whether Harris sparked the fight himself by striking a prominent white nationalist in the head with a flashlight.

-Seconds before Harris ran into the garage shortly after 11 a.m. that day, he was standing at its entrance.
+Just before Harris ran into the garage shortly after 11 a.m. that day, he was standing at its entrance.
 He saw a fellow counterprotester being speared in the abdomen with a flagpole by Harold Crews, the North Carolina state chairman of the white-nationalist group League of the South.
-To protect his friend, Harris swung a flashlight at the flagpole, trying to knock it away.
+To protect his friend, Harris swung a flashlight, trying to knock the flagpole away.

 Seconds after the fight with Crews, Harris rushed inside the parking garage, where he was pummeled.

 When Goodwin took the stand, he told the jury he’d seen Harris assault Crews and then saw Harris charging toward him.
-He testified that he was scared.

-“I thought he was a hostile . . . to be honest, I was terrified,” Goodwin said, who added that he thought he could have died and that “I’d probably perish or be sent to the hospital and be terribly hurt.”
+“I thought he was a hostile . . .
+To be honest, I was terrified,” Goodwin said, adding that he thought, “I’d probably perish or be sent to the hospital and be terribly hurt.”

 He said he engaged in self-defense and felt he had only one choice, which was to kick Harris four times while Harris was falling down on the garage floor and scrambling to get back up multiple times.